cloudfour/fluidlint/README.md

   This will update the version in `package.json`.

-- Create the release notes in a pre-release on GitHub
+- Create the release notes in a release draft on GitHub
 - Once that PR is merged:

   ```